dan-edington/SpotifySetlists/README.md

 ### TODO

-- Fix dodgy login on mobile (needs more testing, appears to be ok right now...problem on Spotify's end?)
+- Add error message for occasions when Spotify login problems occur
 - Eliminate duplicate requests to spotify api
 - Don't display results until all data loaded
-- Error handling
+- Implement proper error handling
-- Collapsable results
-- Improve player preview
-- Styling
+- Styling and UI improvements
 - Add option of adding non-artist songs (covers etc. - ie. Run The Jewels open with Queen - We Are The Champions)